 Flexible Relief

 These lessons offer flexibility, balance, efficient movement and pleasure, all rolled into one.
 They are for active people who are starting to feel their bodies changing - maybe shoulders are tighter after desk work, the back protests after weekend projects, or you're just not moving with the same ease you once did.
-Carie's underlying principle is to awaken your own inner teacher and students are deeply satisfied by the transformations that they themselves bring about.
+Carie's underlying principle is to awaken your own inner teacher.
+Students are deeply satisfied by the transformations that they themselves bring about.

 What to expect